Race Equity Activity Library

-The Race Equity Activity Library (REAL) resources are aligned with what the NUS/UUK report (2019) identified were the key components that made a difference in race equity in the university and provide a framework for activities which can support your team to develop your racial literacy.
+The Race Equity Activity Library (REAL) resources are aligned with what the NUS/UUK report (2019) identified were the key components that made a difference in race equity in the university and provide a framework for activities that can support your team to develop your racial literacy.

 Click on the following headings to jump to the relevant section.

 - Having conversations about race and changing culture.

 - Developing racially diverse and inclusive environments.

 - Getting the evidence and analysing the data on the attainment gap.

 University leaders and senior managers need to demonstrate a commitment to removing the BAME attainment gap and lead by example.
 UUK and NUS have created a checklist for university leaders to draw upon when considering how to address their institution’s attainment gap. degree awarding gap and lead by example.

 Here we present our Student Race Equity corporate 5 year action plan (RECAP) (word) which reflects the university’s commitment.
 You can also access a wide range of resources:

 - Sheffield Diverse Voices in Healthcare Conference 2022 ( Nursing and Midwifery Minoritised, Allied Health Professional Minoritised and University of Sheffield BAME Medics Society):